ThanhDart/Capstone---Space-X-/README.md

 + Project background
-    - We will predict if the Falcon 9 first stage will land successfully -Space X advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars
+    - We will predict if the Falcon 9 first stage will land successfully
+    - Space X advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars
     - Other providers cost upward of 165 million dollars each, much of the savings is because Space X can reuse the first stage
 + Problems you want to find answers: